woodylewis/angular-4-string-conversion/README.md

 ### Instructions
 Clone this repo or download the zip file and extract the directory

-Run `cd` into the directory you created
+`cd` into the directory you created

 Run `npm install` to build the app